-The three day window period for a purchase starts once the client has 'fulfilled its payment obligations to the firm' CASS 7.11.18(1)G. Therefore assets may be held for longer than three days if the client has not paid the firm for the assets they are purchasing.
+The three day window period for a purchase starts once the client has 'fulfilled its payment obligations to the firm' CASS 7.11.18(1)G. In other words, if a client has paid for a transaction late, then the three-day DvP window may extend beyond the original settlement date +3 business days.

-Where the conditions of CASS 7.11.18(1)G have been met and the firm has not transferred the cash received to the client by close of business on the third day then the firm is required under CASS 7.11.19(2) to 'pay the money received into a client money bank account promptly and in any event by close of business' on the following business day.
+In relation to a redemption, if firm has not transferred the cash received to the client by close of business on the third day then the firm is required under CASS 7.11.19(2) to 'pay the money received into a client money bank account promptly and in any event by close of business' on the following business day.